Lamb Shift in Light Muonic Atoms - Revisited

 The sixth order vacuum polarization corrections to the Lamb shift in muonic hydrogen have been calculated by Kinoshita and Nio \cite{kinoshita}.
 Their result for the 2p-2s transition (in hydrogen) is

 Recently Karshenboim et al. \cite{karshenboim,karshenboim2} have recalculated all of the relevant graphs, and reproduced these results for hydrogen, including a correction that reduced the contribution to 0.00752\,meV.
 Results for muonic deuterium (0.00842(7)\,meV) and helium \\ ($^3$He:\,0.073(3)\,meV and $^4$He:\,0.074(3)\,meV) have also been given.
-In addition Karshenboim et al. performed a recalculation of the virtual Delbr\"uck effect that is consistent with, but probably more accurate, than the results given in \cite{Borie76} and \cite{RMP}, possibly due to a more accurate numerical evaluation of the sevenfold integrals over Feynman parameters.
+In addition Karshenboim et al. performed a recalculation of the virtual Delbr\"uck effect that is consistent with, but probably more accurate than, the results given in \cite{Borie76} and \cite{RMP}, possibly due to a more accurate numerical evaluation of the sevenfold integrals over Feynman parameters.
 The published results are given as the sum of this, the Wichmann-Kroll contribution and the previously uncalculated light by light contribution.
 In in the case of muonic hydrogen and helium, the virtual Delbr\"uck contribution very nearly cancels the Wichmann-Kroll contribution, so the total result can be expected to be small.
 Numerically, they found the following total "light-by-light" corrections (i.e. the sum of the Wichmann-Kroll, virtual Delbr\"uck and previously uncalculated term), in meV for all cases of interest:

-The hadronic vacuum polarization contribution has been estimated by a number of authors \cite{hadron,friar99,eides}.
+The hadronic vacuum polarization contribution has been estimated by a number of authors \cite{hadron,friar99,RMP,eides}.
 It amounts to about 0.012\,meV in hydrogen, 0.013\,meV in deuterium, 0.219\,meV in $^3$He and 0.225\,meV in $^4$He.
 An uncertainty of about 5\% should be expected.